What’s in Season – December Produce and Recipes

 How to roast chestnuts

-Wild Mushrooms: Getting their name from how they grow, mushroom varieties like oyster, chanterelle, button, and porcini can be found wild.
+Wild Mushrooms: Named after how they grow, wild mushrooms include oyster, chanterelle, button, and porcini.
 Whether you buy locally or go foraging yourself, mushrooms are a fantastic substitute for meat without losing texture or flavor.
 I like to use them in many recipes, especially during the holidays.
 They’re also perfect for making dumplings!

 A bowl with fried mushrooms

-If you try any of these recipes for what to cook in December, let me know how it goes in the comments below.
-I’d love to see your recipe recreations – tag me on Instagram @Alphafoodie!
+If you try any of these recipes for cooking with August seasonal produce, let me know how it goes in the comments below.
+I’d love to see your recipe recreations—tag me on Instagram @Alphafoodie!

 Leave a comment